From Occupied Poland to Asbury Park, NJ – An Author is Born at 80

 My 81 years of life have been greatly affected by my first eleven years.

 My mother left Poland for the United States in 1920, when she was 18 years old.
 She met my father, who was working in restaurant in New York City, and they married.
 While my mother went on to become a U.S. citizen, my father’s work papers expired and he was forced to go back to Poland, promising to return.
 But he had made enough money, in New York City, to become a wealthy landlord in Poland and he lost the desire to return to the life of a busboy in the U.S. In 1936, my mother returned to Poland and I was born two years later.
-The war broke out one year later.
+The war broke out the following year.
 Mother pleaded with my father to return to the U.S. with her, but he refused.
 She went without him.
 Since she didn’t have the papers for me to travel with her, I was also left behind, with her sister-in-law, Katarzyna (Katherine).
 I was two years old.

 For the next nine years, I lived with my Aunt Katherine and cousins Zosia and Gienek, on their farm in southeast Poland.
 It was a life of pastoral joy and I loved living on the farm.
 But along with the joy, was the fear.
 Luckily, we did not experience the bombing that was happening in the cities of Krakow and Warsaw, but we heard it constantly.
 For many years after, I continued to hear the dreadful sound in my head.
 We lived with the constant fear of the Gestapo, the Nazi police who would come anytime, without warning.
 We never knew what they would do, and they could do anything.